adaOctopus/plutus-v2-contracts/README.md

-# plutus-vasil-v2

-This is a fork of the james-iohk/plutus-script repository.

-Its purpose it to compile Plutus V2 Scripts in order to utilise all Vasil features.

-Scripts Compiling ATM

-- CryptoToken minting policy with datum, redeemer & parameterized policy.
-- Utility functions
-- Liquidity pool and lottery ticket contracts.
+# Plutus V2 Contracts & Testing

+This repo is to be used as reference with smart contract examples and their testing suites.